 If the situation is not resolved to the student's satisfaction, the student may request a hearing.
-If the student disagrees with the results of that hearing, he/ she may submit explanation statements for inclusions in his/her file.
+If the student disagrees with the results of that hearing, they may submit explanation statements for inclusions in their file.

 Contact Admissions and Records for additional information.